 While you may live near it, drive across it, or simply walk along it from time to time, there’s probably a great deal that you don’t know about the Fraser River.

-Not only is the area inhabited by area inhabited by roughly 2.7 million people, but it also is home to myriad wildlife.
+Not only is the area inhabited by roughly 2.7 million people, but it also is home to myriad wildlife.

 Here are five interesting facts you may not know about one of Canada’s most important rivers.

 The river holds Canada’s largest population of the mighty sturgeon.
 These prehistoric relics grow to massive sizes and live a really long time.
 They may reach sizes of up to 12 feet and live for over 100 years.

 While you may venture out to parts of it, you may not be aware that this mighty waterway is a whopping 850 miles long!
 Indeed, it is no stream, and fully stretched out straight would span the distance between Vancouver to Regina.